Peter King's Monday Morning QB: On Browns, Draft

 About the Best Trade of the Draft

 On Friday, I sat in the Browns’ draft room with GM John Dorsey and we talked about a few of the moves in the first round.
 I was incredulous about the Cardinals’ move from 15 to 10 in the first round.
-Arizona gave third and fifth-round picks to move from 15 to 10.
+Arizona gave third- and fifth-round picks to move from 15 to 10.
 To move from 12 to seven for Josh Allen, Buffalo gave up two second-round picks.

 But like all trades, there’s much we don’t know.
 And there’s a possible significant upside for Oakland.
 The Raiders, likely, didn’t have a sure thing they wanted at 10 after the Niners plucked tackle Mike McGlinchey one pick ahead of them.
 So they took the consensus second tackle in the class, Kolton Miller, at 15.
 They traded the third-round pick to Pittsburgh for a talented man-child of a receiver, Martavis Bryant, who likely will be the Raiders’ second or third receiver—and, being in the last year of his contract, Oakland is likely to get his best as he angles for a second NFL deal.
 Then Oakland used the fifth-rounder as part of a package to take another tackle, Brandon Parker.